machelreid/abci-utils/README.md

 # ABCI Utils

-Utils that are useful for abci
+Utils that are useful for abci (note that this is complementary to the [ABCI docs](https://docs.abci.ai/en/01/))

 #### 1\.
 Using another (conda installed) shell and making it SFTP-able